lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 wasn't a joke, we do have busses, trains, trams, trolley busses, cable cars, and ferries, and multiple agencies that operate most of those different forms of transit.
 At first my system only reported on BART, the regional rapid transit system.
-Eventually though, I wanted to get departure times for the other nearby transit provider.
+Eventually though, I wanted to get arrival times for the other nearby transit provider.

 The San Francisco Municipal Railway (MUNI) operates trolley busses, gas busses,